-World View’s “stratollites” and new spaceport aim to change the business of space
+World View’s ‘stratollites’ and new spaceport aim to change the business of space

 A new frontier

 CEO and co-founder Jane Poynter explained in a press conference that World View is, at heart, a stratospheric flight and exploration company.
 This means that it sends gas-filled balloons to the very edge of space, complete with payloads that could include imaging and sensor suites.
-Others have done this in the past, but the challenge has been in doing this in a way that will allow the balloon craft (called ‘stratollites’ by World View) involved to stay in a relatively fixed location – a game-changing capability for upper-atmosphere operations.
+Others have done this in the past, but the challenge has been in doing this in a way that will allow the balloon craft (called “stratollites” by World View) involved to stay in a relatively fixed location — a game-changing capability for upper-atmosphere operations.

-Poynter noted her company is entering a market where there’s been a lot of excitement lately – commercial spaceflight.
-But while there’s been a lot of activity from private players including SpaceX and Blue Origin, Poynter said that the stratosphere, where World View is focused, has been traditionally ignored as a business opportunity.
+Poynter noted her company is entering a market where there’s been a lot of excitement lately — commercial spaceflight.
+But while there’s been a lot of activity from private players, including SpaceX and Blue Origin, Poynter said that the stratosphere, where World View is focused, has been traditionally ignored as a business opportunity.
 Yet it presents a considerable one, she says.

 Being able to hover over a specific location for extended periods could have tremendous benefits on the battlefield, she notes, but also for first responders and in research settings.
 Poynter brought up hurricanes as an example.
-Aeroplanes and UAVs often fly over hurricanes, getting pinpricks of data, but these result in inaccurate predictions regarding storm system movements, since they’re incomplete.
+Aeroplanes and UAVs often fly over hurricanes, getting pinpricks of data, but these result in inaccurate predictions regarding storm system movements, because they’re incomplete.

 You could, in theory, move people out of the way of a storm at huge cost when they don’t need to be moved, just because your predicted trajectory is off.
 A stratollite positioned over a hurricane over a longer period of time can provide an understanding with great accuracy of the path it will take, which can prevent unnecessary evacuations, or can help evacuate people who otherwise would not be evacuated, Poynter suggested.